ADR-007: Use registry pattern for agent management

 Positive

-pip install orchcore - Adding a new agent requires only a TOML entry — no code changes, no orchcore release
+- Adding a new agent that uses a supported stream format requires only a complete TOML entry or programmatic registration

-get()lookup provides single point of agent resolution for all components AgentConfigPydantic model validates configuration at load timelist_available()enables tooling and user-facing agent discoveryregister()enables dynamic configuration in tests and advanced workflows
+get()lookup provides single point of agent resolution for all components AgentConfigPydantic model validates configuration at load timelist_agents(),available(), andvalidate()enable tooling and user-facing agent discoveryregister()enables dynamic configuration in tests and advanced workflows

 Negative